Letters from Lodi

 Third pass: Even smokier/dirty ashtray smell

-Barrel sample of American Canyon Cabernet Sauvignon (barrel fermented/aged in new French oak): Deep purplish ruby color; bright, high toned red berry aroma, slightly floral; firm, zesty, moderately weighted and even-keeled feel with sturdy tannin structure — overall, coming up fresh and very fruit focused
+Barrel sample of American Canyon Cabernet Sauvignon (barrel fermented/aged in new French oak): Deep purplish ruby color; bright, high-toned red berry aroma, slightly floral; firm, zesty, moderately weighted and even-keeled feel with sturdy tannin structure — overall, coming up fresh and very fruit focused

 Gnekow makes no bones about what this is all about.
 "I always tell young winemakers," says Gnekow, "don't believe your own press releases — all the talk about perfect vineyards, pristine grapes, state-of-the-art wineries, and so forth.
 Our real job as winemakers is to solve problems, and most grapes, and most years, come with more than one problem or another.
-All the same, our job is to get a wine into a bottle so that it tastes good!"
+All the same, our job is to get wine into a bottle so that it tastes good!"